 Dulles International Airport has designated Pet Relief Areas for service animals that accompany passengers.

 Dulles International Airport's parking facilities are accessible for persons with special needs.
 Specially designated parking spaces are available for the disabled in vehicles displaying a government-issued plate or placard for use by the disabled.
-In the Hourly and Daily lots, these spaces are located on the closest possible path to the Main Terminal or to ground shuttle transportation.
+In the Terminal Hourly and Terminal Daily lots, these spaces are located on the closest possible path to the Terminal or to ground shuttle transportation.
 In the Economy lots, spaces are located adjacent to shuttle bus shelters.

 Restrooms are fully accessible with toilet stalls for individuals with disabilities.
 Most toilet stalls have infrared flush devices.
 All sinks in each restroom are placed at an accessible height, and infrared devices are used to activate the water at most locations.
 Baby changing stations have been placed at an accessible height in both men's and women's rest rooms at mast locations A unisex companion care restroom is provided adjacent to the public restrooms at many locations.